Cheap ways to get your 5-a-day

 Have a read, then check out our budget pages: we have budget healthy recipes, energy efficient microwave recipes and a budget family meal plan for seven days of meals.
+Have a look at our extensive guide on the Top 12 ways to get your 5-a-day.
+You can also make getting your 5-a-day easier with a fruit and veg box subscription – choose between our tried-and-tested veg boxes here.

 20 affordable ways to get your 5-a-day

-1. Tinned tomatoes
+1. Canned tomatoes

 This popular ingredient is a nutritional powerhouse.
 It only takes two plum tomatoes to make up one of your five-a-day.
-What’s more, tomatoes release more nutrients as they cook because the cell walls break down, which is good news as we often use tinned tomatoes for sauces.
+What’s more, tomatoes release more nutrients as they cook because the cell walls break down, which is good news as we often use canned tomatoes for sauces.

-Read our guide on the health benefits of tomatoes.
-And check out our review of the best flasks and thermal cups for drinks and soup.
+Read our guide on the health benefits of tomatoes and check out our review of the best flasks and thermal cups for drinks and soup.

 Tomato & basil soup